!- Google Analytics ->

 Applicants will be required to select which grant level they are applying for.
 The application process is designed to help applicants determine which level of award they are eligible for and should apply to.

 When will finalists be announced?

-Seed Grant awardees will be announced in late October.
+Seed Grant awardees will be announced in September.
 Around the same time, finalists for the Growth Grants and Seeding The Future Grand Prize will be notified.
 IFT will notify each awardee and then publicly announce the list of awardees.